Research

 [Figure adapted from Ong et al., 2015]

 When we see someone miss a bus, receive a present, or walk with a skip in their step, we have no difficulty inferring their emotions, their thoughts, and even what they might do next.
 The ability to effortlessly perform such reasoning, Affective Cognition (reasoning about affect), is crucial to our everyday lives.
+My research seeks to understand the cognitive mechanisms that underlie such complex reasoning.

 Current projects include:

-• Models of cognitive appraisals;
+• Theoretical development of appraisals;

 • Developmental models of affective cognition.